 On an average winter day in Whistler, the best-known Blues in town are ski runs.

-That wasn’t the case this week, however, as the NHL’s St. Louis Blues spent three days in the resort during a break in their road trip through Western Canada.
+That wasn't the case last week, as the NHL's St. Louis Blues spent three days in the resort during a break in their road trip through Western Canada.

 The team spent two of those days on the ice practicing at Meadow Park Sports Centre before departing on Friday afternoon (March 22).
 With the schedule very compacted during this year's lockout-shortened season, Blues players said they were happy for the chance to get a few days away.

 "We've had a really good time," said veteran defenceman Wade Redden after Friday's morning skate.
 "We had a chance to go out the other night as a team and spent a day touring the Village and stuff, it was a lot of fun.